 Introductory tenants do not have the same rights as secure tenants.

-Introductory tenancies will be reviewed on a regular basis to ensure that tenancy conditions are being adhered to.
+We will review introductory tenancies on a regular basis to ensure the tenancy conditions are being adhered to.

 At the end of the introductory period, the tenancy automatically becomes a secure tenancy unless possession proceedings have begun.

 Introductory tenancies are let on social rents, although there are a small number of properties that are let on affordable rents.